The Basics: What is TripAdvisor.com?

 How to Remove Defamatory Reviews of Small-to-Medium Sized Businesses

 As it is not always practical to address specific problems before they have occurred, having a well-thought out and comprehensive game-plan of recourse is highly recommended for all businesses, should you find yourself as the subject of false or defamatory reviews.
-Contacting the Internet Defamation Lawyers of Minc LLC is an essential step towards protecting your business and removing defamatory and libelous posts.
+Contacting the Internet Defamation Lawyers of Minc Law is an essential step towards protecting your business and removing defamatory and libelous posts.
 We are confident in our ability to remove Internet defamation and libel, and guarantee the removal of offending reviews, or we will return your fee.
-To schedule a free, no-obligation consultation call (216) 373-7706, or contact us online today.
+To schedule a free, no-obligation consultation with an intake specialist, call (216) 373-7706, or fill out our online contact form today.

 TripAdvisor’s Content Removal Policies

 When facing defamatory and false reviews, owners and businesses often don’t know where to start.
 Approaching removal of such content requires an owner understand what content actually violates a website’s content guidelines, and familiarity with the proper channels for removing it.